tinymce/tinymce-docs/advanced/creating-a-skin.md

 * `/ui` - which is the skins for the editor.
 The important file here is  `skin.less`.
 * `/content` - which is the skins for the content within the editor.

 The folder `modules/oxide/src/less/theme/` contains the less files.
 At the top of most files you find the available variables that defines the default colors, margins, fonts etc (variables are the strings that starts with an at-character, for example `@background-color`). *Do not edit these files*, instead use them as a reference when creating your skin.
-Two common files you likely start with is the global variables: `modules/oxide/src/less/theme/globals/global-variables.less` and the toolbar buttons: `modules/oxide/src/less/theme/components/toolbar-button/toolbar-button.less`.
+Two common files you likely will start with are the global variables: `modules/oxide/src/less/theme/globals/global-variables.less` and the toolbar buttons: `modules/oxide/src/less/theme/components/toolbar-button/toolbar-button.less`.

-The general workflow is that you look inside the *less files within the theme* folder and copy the variables you like to change into your skin's `skin.less` file.
+The general workflow is that you look inside the less files within the theme folder and copy the variables you like to change into your skin's `skin.less` file.

 > Note: The skin **only** changes the visual presentation of the UI and **not** the placement of elements.
 Placement of elements is done by the TinyMCE UI framework.
 This framework makes it possible to do complex UI layouts on all browsers without touching any CSS when plugins are created.